Discord-Robots/Discordjs-v14-Template/README.md

       - If you don't know how to get this string, there are videos on this like [this one](https://tinyurl.com/mongo-setup)
     - Insert your desired legacy command prefix as `Prefix`.

-- After you have edited and saved the `env` file to your needs, you are ready ready to start the bot!
+- After you have edited and saved the `env` file to your needs, you are ready to start the bot!

 #